 Home buyers in Bothell should know that the current housing market is fairly tight, from an inventory standpoint.
 This is true across the broader Seattle metro area as well.
 In most of these markets, there just aren’t enough homes listed for sale to meet the demand from buyers.

 Even though the amount of inventory has increased slightly, the demand continues to soar.
 As such, buyers are snatching up homes faster than the supply can keep up.
 Conditions are still tight by historical standards.
 The real estate market in Bothell currently has about a 1.5-month supply of homes for sale.
 That’s much lower than what is considered to be a balanced market, which is anywhere between 5- to 6-months supply.

 Bottom line: Those buying a home in Bothell later in 2020 may notice that there may not be much inventory to choose from compared to those who purchased in the past.

 3. Strong demand is keeping the market competitive.

-Despite the gradual increase in housing stock, the real estate market in Bothell is still highly competitive.
+As mentioned, despite the gradual increase in housing stock, the real estate market in Bothell is still highly competitive.
 The same could be said for nearly every city in the Seattle metro area.
 And here again, a lopsided supply-and-demand picture takes most of the credit.

 Disclaimer: This article includes real estate data, commentary and forecasts for the Bothell, Washington real estate market.
 That information was gathered from third-party sources not associated with our company.
 We’ve presented it here as an educational service to our readers.

-Have questions?
-Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington.
-We serve the entire state, as well as the broader Pacific Northwest region.
+Are you thinking of buying a home in Bothell, or just have some questions about mortgages?
+If so, Sammamish Mortgage is ready to help.
+We are a local, family-owned company based in Bellevue, Washington.
+We serve the entire state, including Colorado, Oregon, Idaho, and Washington and have plenty of mortgage programs to offer.
 Please contact us if you have mortgage-related questions.